Understanding the Concept of Dispensation

 - Key Revelations:

-- Jesus Christ: The cornerstone of this dispensation, offering salvation to all.
+- Jesus Christ: The cornerstone of this dispensation of grace, offering salvation to all.

 - Holy Spirit: A seal and guide, ensuring believers remain on the righteous path.